KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 #### Methodology

-The value of this study lies in its adaptations to an existing pose/shape estimation method called SMPLify [[3](http://files.is.tue.mpg.de/black/papers/BogoECCV2016.pdf)] to create a toolchain.
+The value of this study lies in its adaptations to an existing pose/shape estimation method called SMPLify [[3](http://files.is.tue.mpg.de/black/papers/BogoECCV2016.pdf)] to create a toolchain that is capable of quantitatively characterise pedestrian pre-crash posture.

 ![](/assets/images/Ped-Pose-Pred.png)

 For context, SMPLify fits a statistical human body model called SMPL [[4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)] to an image with DeepCut 2D pose estimates as input [[5](https://pose.mpi-inf.mpg.de/contents/pishchulin16cvpr.pdf)].
 It does this by using an optimization procedure with an objective function containing five error terms.
 The current study uses SMPLify, with six adaptations to improve pose and shape estimation results for pedestrian pre-crash posture:

-1) The 2D pose estimates are inferred using Openpose [[6](https://arxiv.org/abs/1812.08008)], which outperforms DeepCut.
+1) The 2D pose estimates are inferred instead using Openpose [[6](https://arxiv.org/abs/1812.08008)], which outperforms DeepCut.

 2) 2D estimates are manually improved on visual inspection.